Hiroki Sakai: Auckland FC

+Sakai started and captained all four of Auckland FC's finals matches during the club's A-League Men finals series.
+This included playing the full 120 minutes in a 1–1 draw with Melbourne City in the elimination final, where he successfully converted his penalty in the shootout as Auckland progressed 7–6 on penalties.
+Following a 4–1 aggregate semi-final victory over Adelaide United, Auckland advanced to their first A-League Men Grand Final.
+Sakai again played the full 90 minutes in a 1–0 win over Sydney FC, captaining Auckland FC to the A-League Men Championship and becoming the first New Zealand club to win the title.
+The championship was also the second piece of silverware won in the club's first two years of existence.

 International career

-Youth/Olympics career
+Youth and Olympics career

 After spending three years between 2008 and 2011, representing Japan's youth system, Sakai was called up by Japan U23 squad for the first time in May 2011.
 On 1 June 2011, he made his Japan U23 on the same day, in a 3–1 win over Australia U23.
 Three weeks later on 23 June 2011, Sakai scored his first goal for the U23 side, in second leg of the Asian Qualifiers Preliminary Round of the Summer Olympics, in a 2–1 loss against Kuwait U23, but Japan U23 won 4–3 on aggregate.
 After making his U23 debut, he became a regular for the U23 throughout the year in the right–back position.
 On 22 February 2012, Sakai scored again and set up one of the goals, in a 4–0 win over Malaysia U23.

 On 2 July 2012, Sakai was called up for the 2012 Summer Olympics Football tournament in London.
 He started in a match, playing 74 minutes before being substituted, in a 1–0 win over Spain U23.
 Sakai went on to start three more matches in the tournament, as Japan U23 reached the semi–finals and finished fourth place.

 Sakai was named as one of Japan's three over-age players for the Olympic on home soil, alongside Maya Yoshida and Wataru Endo.
 On 22 July 2021, he made his first appearance for the U23 side, starting a match, in a 3–0 win against South Africa.
 Sakai scored his first goal of the tournament, in a 4–0 win against France.
 After serving a one match suspension, he returned to the starting line–up, losing both matches in the semi–finals and bronze medal match against Spain and Mexico respectively.